notarkhit/django-password-vault/README.md

 ```python
 python manage.py runserver
 ```
-then copy the link into your browser to lunch the website.
+then copy the link into your browser to launch the website.
 <br/>

 You can create a django superuser by running the following commend in CMD: